teksingozde/MechaCar_Statistical_Analysis/README.md

 <img width="478" alt="image" src="https://user-images.githubusercontent.com/26927158/210928719-425db3ad-a085-4954-9ebb-6ed3b57fbf03.png">
 Parametric tests assume that the data has a normal distribution.

-The overall mean of the PSIs should be 1497<mean(PSI)<1500.053.
+The overall mean of the PSI should be 1497<mean(PSI)<1500.053.
 The mean of x is 1498.78, so it falls between the confidence interval.

 H0: Average is equal to 1500.